ngeor/instarepo/README.md

   inside the `README.md` file of your repo.
 Detects only images that got moved from a subfolder into a parent folder (e.g. `/folder/photo.png` that got moved to `/photo.png`).
+- `repo_description`: Updates the description of a GitHub repository based on the `README.md` file.
+This fixer does _not_ create a MR, instead it calls GitHub's REST API directly to change the metadata of the repo.
+The description is the first line of the README file that starts with a letter or with `>`.

 ## Requirements